lesserkuma/FlashGBX/README.md

 * If you’re using macOS version 10.13 or older, there may be no driver for the *insideGadgets GBxCart RW* device installed on your system.
 You can either upgrade your macOS version to 10.14+ or manually install a driver which is available [here](https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver).

-* If you run into an error that says `TypeError: 'Shiboken.ObjectType' object is not iterable`, you can try to uninstall and re-install the Python package *PySide2*, or you can run FlashGBX in command line interface mode using the command `python3 -m FlashGBX --cli`.

 * If you use Python 3.10+ and see the error `Type Error: 'PySide2.QtCore.Qt.WindowType' object cannot be interpreted as an integer` or can only use CLI mode, try to install or update the PySide2 package by running `pip3 install -U PySide2 --ignore-requires-python` or try the older [Python version 3.9.9](https://www.python.org/downloads/release/python-399/).

 * For save data backup/restore on Game Boy Advance reproduction cartridges, depending on how it was built, you may have to manually select the save type for it to work properly.
 However, the save data backup/restore feature may not work on certain reproduction cartridges with batteryless-patched ROMs.
 As those cartridges use the same flash chip for both ROM and save data storage, a full ROM backup will usually include the save data.
 Also, when flashing a new unpatched ROM to a cartridge like this, the game may not be able to save progress without soldering in a battery.
 See the [Flash Cart DB website](https://flashcartdb.com/index.php/Clone_and_Repo_Cart_Problems) for more information.

-## DISCLAIMER

-This software is provided as-is and the developer is not responsible for any damage that is caused by the use of it.
-Use at your own risk!

 ## Thanks